inno-devops-labs/F24-intro-labs/submission5.md

 3. **260M /var/lib/apt/lists**

 ## Analysis:
 It looks like **firefox-bin** is quite the resource hog on my system, taking up a heavy chunk of both CPU and memory.
-This suggests it might be dealing with a lot of open tabs or extensions.
+This is maybe because I use lot of open tabs or extensions.

 **Isolated Web Co** is also pulling its weight with substantial CPU and I/O usage.
 It could be running some background tasks or processing data.